How and when to put your student loans on hold.

 You don’t typically have to request deferment while you’re still in school and during your six-month grace period after you drop below half time.
-After that, however, you’ll have to reach out to your lender or loan servicer to request deferment.
+After that, you’ll have to reach out to your lender or loan servicer to request deferment.

 Deferment options for private student loans vary — usually you can defer your loan for around three months at a time after you’ve made on-time repayments.
-It also usually comes with a maximum amount of time you can defer your loans, typically between 12 and 36 months.
+It also usually comes with a maximum amount of time you can defer your loans, typically between 12 to 36 months.

 Types of federal student loan deferment